 Ethical considerations often arise when an individual leaves federal employment to work for a government contractor.
 Oftentimes, the departing federal employee is prohibited from working on matters they worked on while employed for the government.
 Depending on the nature of the individual’s role, post-employment restrictions may be permanent or temporary.
-OGE regulations restrict the types of communications and appearances an individual may have with the federal government after she joins the private sector if those communications are made with the intent to influence the government.
+OGE regulations also restrict the types of communications and appearances an individual may have with the federal government after she joins the private sector if those communications are made with the intent to influence the government.
 In some circumstances, an individual may be restricted to working only “behind the scenes” in her company’s dealings with the government.
 These various rules can sometimes present complex questions for departing or former federal employees, and seeking advice of an experienced attorney before engaging in potentially restricted activities can be invaluable in such situations.

 OGE does not enforce ethical standards.
-When ethics officials have information concerning a possible violation of a criminal statute, the employing/hiring agency coordinates with its office of Inspector General, or similar investigative unit, to ensure the matter is referred to the appropriate authority.
+When ethics officials have information concerning a possible violation of a criminal statute, the employing/hiring/former agency coordinates with its office of Inspector General (or similar investigative unit), to investigate the matter and refer violations to the appropriate authority.
 A federal ethical violation may result in a criminal prosecution, corrective action, penalties and fines, or discipline against a federal employee.